Boateng will have final say on his Bayern Munich future - Flick

-Hansi Flick says defender Jerome Boateng will have the final say over his own future after falling out of favour at Bayern Munich.

-Boateng has started eight of Bayern's 17 Bundesliga matches this term and has been strongly linked with an exit in the January transfer window.
+Boateng has started eight of Bayern's 17 Bundesliga matches this season and has been strongly linked with an exit in the January transfer window.

 Juventus and Paris Saint-Germain have been tipped to move for the Germany international, while Arsenal are rumoured to have already made an approach.